Pontiac76/READYCode/docs/assembly-editor.md

 The built-in assembler supports the full standard 6502 instruction set, all 56 official mnemonics, with every legal addressing mode for each one: immediate, zero page (with X or Y indexing), absolute (with X or Y indexing), indirect, indexed indirect, indirect indexed, accumulator, relative, and implied. `ASL`, `LSR`, `ROL`, and `ROR` also accept being written with no operand at all (e.g. plain `ASL` rather than `ASL A`), a common convention in sources ported from other assemblers - it's treated as shorthand for the accumulator form.

+A hex literal's digit count controls addressing mode as well as value: `$F0` (two digits) assembles to zero page addressing when the instruction supports it, while `$00F0` (four digits) forces absolute addressing even though the value is small enough to fit in zero page - useful when an operand needs to keep a specific instruction length or you simply want to be explicit about it.

 A small set of directives is supported:

 - `.org` (or `* = value`, an accepted alias for sources ported from other assemblers) sets the assembly origin (the memory address the code will load at).
 If used, it must be the first thing in the file.